punchagan/punchagan.muse-amuse.in/content/quotes.md

 ---
-title : "Quotes"
+title: "Quotes"
-tags : ["nav"]
+tags: ["nav"]
-draft : false
+draft: false
 ---

 A collection of quotes.
 I keep coming back to them for inspiration.
 Or for